antiantivirus/soft-refresh/content/work/aberdeen-rave-line.md

     alt: Hand holding large paint brush pasting up poster on white brick wall
     caption:
 ---
-Aberdeen Rave Line is a phone number setup to provide information on the latest raves happening in the Aberdeen area.
+Aberdeen Rave Line was a phone number setup to provide information on the latest raves happening in the Aberdeen area.

 Offering a way to move outsie of the 'walled gardens' of social media, users can text rave to 07727 710020 to recieve updates on the latest raves.